enzg/MarkovChainMonteCarlo/README.md

 ***

 This is a python example of using the Markov chain Monte Carlo (MCMC) method to solve the travelling salesman problem.
-I learned MCMC in Stanford's CS 168 (taught by Profs.
-Greg Valiant and Tim Roughgarden.)

 ## Files